joscheuerer/hands-on-workshop/docs/lab1.md

 ## 1.2 - Deploy AWS VPC from exisiting repository
 ### Description
 In this exercise we will deploy a resource from an existing repository.
 This should demonstrate, how simple it is to reuse the code that was already written within the organisation.
 In this case we will use a public repository from StackGuardian, but it could also be a private one.
+When filling a form and no specific values are mentioned, then just leave the default values in the field and continue.

 ### Create workflow